dotmilk/mu/README.md

 <a name="MuView"></a>

 ## MuView ⇐ <code>MuEvent</code>
-Main class for for a 'view
+Main class for for a 'view'

 **Kind**: global class
 **Extends**: <code>MuEvent</code>